puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/scheduling-eviction/scheduler-perf-tuning.md

 kubectl get pods -n kube-system | grep kube-scheduler
 ```

-to verify that the kube-scheduler component is healthy.
+to verify that the kube-scheduler component is functioning properly.

 ## Node scoring threshold {#percentage-of-nodes-to-score}